Minimum Requirements | Special Instructions | Personal Statement | Transcripts | Questions?

 Minimum Screening Requirements

 Please complete all demographic information requested.
 At least two of your three letters of reference should be from different major clinical disciplines, preferably one in family medicine.
 Letters of reference should address the following areas: commitment to patient care, quality of clinical skills, interpersonal skills, enthusiasm for self-learning and ability to function as a team member in the delivery of health care. *DO Applicants: To be considered, we require you have taken USMLE Step 1 and passed on the first attempt.
-Although not required, it is highly recommended DO applicants have already taken the USMLE Step 2 CS and CK exams as well.
-As an ACGME accredited residency, all of our residents will need to take and pass these exams to graduate.
+A=It is highly recommended DO applicants take the USMLE Step 2 CS and CK exams prior to ranking our program.
+As an ACGME accredited residency, all of our graduating residents will need to take and pass the USMLE exams to graduate.

 The personal statement is the primary component we use to select applicants who are invited for an interview.
 Please write a careful and thoughtful document.
 Your personal statement can be written in any way that tells us the most about you, your life, your future goals, and what special attributes you would bring to our residency.

-Submit a certified copy of your medical school transcript as soon as possible.
+Submit a certified copy of your medical school transcript as soon as possible to ERAS.
 Your transcript is an important document for us to consider in scheduling interviews prior to the arrival of the Dean's letter in October.
 USMLE transcripts are required from all applicants.